Jumpstart docs logo Back to the app

 Multitenancy

-Notifications have been modified to have an account association on them.
+Notifiers have been modified to have a belongs_to :account association.
 This allows you to send notifications to a specific account for a user if you would like.

 By default, ApplicationNotification writes the recipient's personal account ID but you can override this by passing in account: recipients_account_to_notify in the notification params.
 Just make sure the account is one of the recipient's accounts.